 - To promote a healthy lifestyle which will support our children’s physical development and encourage them to have a clear understanding of how they can look after themselves.

 - Bring your child for a visit before they start: The biggest worry for many young children is that something is 'new'.
 By bringing your child with you on a visit, allowing them to see other happy children playing and interacting with toys that previously they may not have seen or played with, will give your child with a sense of curiosity.
-Even the clingiest child will, at some point, give in to this desire to investigate and enquire.

 - Dress them in simple clothes: Too many zips and buttons, laces on shoes, tights can be a real problem for children, especially those who are recently toilet trained.
 A child likes their independence, so give them every chance to enjoy this new found freedom by dressing them in clothes that are easy for them to handle and put on themselves with the minimum of assistance.

-- Speak with other parents: You are likely to see other parents on the courtyard when you take and collect your child from nursery.
+- Speak with other parents: You are likely to see other parents on the playground when you take and collect your child from nursery.
 Chat to parents and make new friends, particularly with the parents of children whom your child is friends with.
 This way bonds that are created in school can lead to children becoming friends out of school too, increasing their social skills and creating friendships that will last throughout school and beyond.